The Common Property Rights Project

 The diagram below shows the World's Property Management System and its three main subsystems.
 On the right is the Common Property Rights (CPR) system.
 It's actually already there.
 All seven CPR components shown are there.
 It's just that only the component at the top, use of common property, is strong.
 The other six components are weak because the world has no formal CPR system.
 Here's the full size diagram.

 The same power of symmetry we encounter so often in nature has been used to tease out the essence of the structure of the problem and solution.
 There's a reason symmetry in animals and some plants exists so frequently.
 It allows sharing of a central core of essential body components.
 To illustrate how the diagram exploits the power of symmetry, click the diagram to show or hide the butterfly.

 Here is the full size diagram.
-For a complete description see this chapter on Analysis of the Economic Proper Coupling Subproblem.
+For a complete description see this chapter on Analysis of the Environmental Proper Coupling Subproblem.
 PDF

 Right now the world's butterfly has only one strong wing.
 It has a strong PPR system but a terribly weak CPR system.
 That's why the world is trapped in a downward spiral of global self-destruction, just as a butterfly with only one strong wing would spiral down to its death.